Are you ready to get your child the help they need?

 Sometimes schools don’t provide effective or sufficiently intense interventions, or provide inadequately trained instructors who have the skills to help students progress meaningfully according to ambitious goals in light of their child’s circumstances.

-We’ve secured IEP’s for these students with in-class (collaborative) support, aides, small group instruction, and pullouts by certified instructors, as appropriate, or secured reimbursement for parents for services provided at home.
+We’ve secured I&RS plans, 504 plans and IEP’s for these students with in-class (collaborative) support, aides, small group instruction, and pullouts by certified instructors, related services like counseling, OT, PT, Speech, nursing, transportation as appropriate, or secured reimbursement for parents for services provided at home.

-A common problem that started in 2020 is children with Autism, ADHD or undiagnosed difficulties that can’t pay attention to fully remote learning and the distance part of hybrid learning therefore can’t access the instruction.
-These students aren’t progressing or are regressing in behavior or learning.
+A common problem from remote learning/COVID in 2020-21 is that young children and children with Autism, ADHD or undiagnosed difficulties couldn't pay attention to fully remote learning and the distance part of hybrid learning could not access or fully benefit the instruction.
+These students didn't progress or regressed in behavior or learning.

-We are getting these students in-person instruction and related services like Applied Behavior Analysis (ABA), Speech and Language Services, Occupational Therapy (O/T).
+We got these students in-person instruction and related services like Applied Behavior Analysis (ABA), Speech and Language Services, Occupational Therapy (O/T).

-Schools sometimes place students in programs they have or want, rather than what's approriate for the child.
+Schools sometimes place students in programs they have or want, rather than what's appropriate for the student/your child.

 We’ve secured a child's return to school in general education classes with just an aide and an IEP when the school removed him for months and insisted that he be placed in an out of District school.

-We've secured in-District placement with an appropriate IEP when the school wanted the student moved to an out of District school.
+We've secured in-District placements with an appropriate IEPs when the school wanted the student moved to an out of District school.

 We’ve secured proper transition plans and private out of District transition placements for such students.

-We’ve made sure Harassment, Intimidation and Bullying (HIB) charges, suspensions and detentions against students and truancy charges reversed or terminated.
+We’ve helped get Harassment, Intimidation and Bullying (HIB) charges, out of school suspensions and in-school suspensions (detentions) against students and truancy charges are minimized, terminated or reversed.

 We’ve also dealt effectively with students and parents who have been harassed, retaliated, intimidated or discriminated against by teachers and administration, including getting their children transferred to a different school.